- What is the effect of the Streptomycin antibiotic in gut microbiome?

 - Create a new history

-- Upload to Galaxy the files provided.
+- Upload to Galaxy the files provided (you can download them from Zenodo).
 You should have 5 files that start with

 16S_WT_unt(untreated mice) and another five files starting with